 The use of an arm’s length range and/or statistical measure for determining arm’s length remuneration is commonly used.

 The STA does not use secret comparables for transfer pricing assessment purposes.
 There are no TP “safe harbors” or norms in the Sweden.

 Advance Pricing Agreements (APAs), dispute avoidance and resolution

-the transactions at hand can be analysed separately from other transactions that are not covered by the application
+the transactions at hand can be analyzed separate from other transactions which are not covered by the application;

-- the necessary information can be provided by the foreign tax jurisdiction
+necessary information can be provided by the foreign tax jurisdiction; and

-- either has a turnover not exceeding SEK 450 million
+either has a turnover not exceeding SEK 450 million; or